SAND-Lab/MEA-NAP/README.md

 ## Getting started

-Open `MEApipelineV6.m` in matlab, read through the instructions in section 1 and modify the parameters (full documentation upcoming).
+Open `MEApipeline.m` in matlab, read through the instructions in section 1 and modify the parameters (full documentation upcoming).